Term Share Certificates

 Maybe you have some money that’s sitting idle in another bank checking account, savings account, or even under your mattress.
 It’s time to take that money and finally put it to work for you earning more.
 Right now our Term Share Certificate is a very smart option.

 If you don’t need immediate access to your funds, a Term Share Certificate offers you greater earnings than a savings account, and if you’re a Member, you can even open it right through memberONLINE.
-If you’re not yet a Member, call or stop in to make an appointment to get started.
+If you’re not yet a Member, call us to get started.

 See term share disclosures at the bottom of the page.